Open-Systems-Pharmacology/docs/part-5/chart-component.md

 You can define the size of the exported chart in the **Chart Export Options**.
 Then, the exported chart is independent of the current size of the application window.
 You can also define the font sizes of the exported chart to get readable legend entries in your slides for example.

 In the **Chart Export Options** tab, you can select **Preview these settings in Chart Display** to preview any changes you have made in the settings of the **Chart Export Options**.
-You can select **Include origin data** and show the title of the PK-Sim® or MoBi®file, the name of simulation and the date of creation beneath the Chart®, as illustrated in the image below.
+You can select **Include origin data** and show the title of the PK-Sim® or MoBi® file, the name of simulation and the date of creation beneath the Chart®, as illustrated in the image below.
 This can be useful for example, if you want to refer to the simulation state used in a chart in a presentation.

 ![Chart Export Options](../assets/images/part-5/IncludeOriginData.png)